 - we prefer traditional A level subjects

-- Economics and Further Mathematics are highly desirable
+- Further Mathematics is highly desirable

 - Further Mathematics 25%